chooper/charleshooper.net/source/_posts/2015-05-24-personal-archery-faq.markdown

 mostly a matter of form and consistency, which is why I don't have to "shoot" ("loose"? "let"?) from very far.
 I can spend an entire session at 10 meters and get very rapid feedback on this, so I do.
-(Note: I'm being pedantic about prevision vs accuracy, explanation in the image below).
+(Note: I'm being pedantic about precision vs accuracy, explanation in the image below).

 {% img center http://cdn.antarcticglaciers.org/wp-content/uploads/2013/11/precision_accuracy.png 417 278 "Precision vs Accuracy" %}